 This is easy, inexpensive and effective!

-Homemade weed killer can be made with a variety of combinations:
+Homemade weed killer can be made easily with 3 simple ingredients.

 How does vinegar kill weeds?